 - Proposals primarily to purchase equipment, materials, or supplies.
-(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.) - Proposals that are not responsive to this specific solicitation. - Proposals that seek to develop technology or evaluate technology for functional or operational purposes only. - Research that lacks clear implications for criminal justice policy and/or practice in the United States.
+(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.) - Proposals that are not responsive to this specific solicitation.

-Cost Sharing or Match Requirement
+Cost Sharing or Matching Requirement